 Peru offers some spectacular scenery; many would be surprised to learn that the Arequipa-Colca Canyon is nearly twice the depth of the USA’s famed Grand Canyon and also features enormous volcanoes rising in the background to boot!

 The valley towns Yanque and Chivay maintain a way of life which they have followed for over 400 years, undisturbed by the rise of the western world.
 Furthermore, this region boasts many pre-Incan tombs and is also the home of the fabulous Andean Condor.
 You can start a 5-day overland trip through the Colca Canyon in Lima.

 International flights arrive in Lima and this capital city has lots to offer backpackers.
 Visit the range of specialist museums or dine out in one of the many fantastic restaurants serving roasted guinea-pig (coi) and the famous raw fish ceviche in the city’s Miraflores district.

 Nearby to Lima, in a vast and arid desert, stands a series of man-made markings so gigantic that they are only decipherable from the air.
 Seeing as these geoglyphs, depicting hundreds of stylized animals were created between 700BC and 200 AD, there is much speculation as to their meaning and function.

 It was not until the age of air travel that modern man even knew of their existence.
 A bus ride to the town of Nasca and a short flight above the lines will reveal their mystery to you but their meaning remains lost in time.

-Another good way to get an idea of things to do in Peru is to scan the activities offered by Get Your Guide or Viator.
-They work directly with local tour operators, so you won’t have to scour the internet or roam around town trying to find the best deal.
+Viator is another popular travel website that helps you book things to do in Peru.
+They work directly with local tour operators in Peru, so you won’t have to scour the internet or roam around town trying to find the best deal.

 Bus travel in Peru